 On the other side of the coin, increasing customer loyalty is another common marketing objective.
-It's important to remain invested in your audience, and in fact some may argue its more beneficial, since it is always cheaper to keep a customer than to grow a new one.
+It's important to remain invested in your audience and, in fact, some may argue it's more beneficial, since it is always cheaper to keep a current customer than to gain a new one.

 Example: Add 2 full-time community managers by Q3 to better manage comments and questions received on social media.